 With a community of over 7,000 students, faculty, and staff living and working on campus every day, AUS is like a tiny, densely populated city.
 We want to take a strategic look at the substantial amounts of materials that flow through our campus to identify connections between the resources we purchase and those we discard, and find ways to optimize them.
 We encourage you to learn more about our efforts to improve the material lifecycle on campus through various waste management strategies.

 When we hear “waste reduction,” we tend to think about reducing our contributions to the landfill, but waste is a far more complex story.
 The collection, transportation and disposal of waste have tremendous environmental impacts on our health and quality of life.
 Therefore, we are working relentlessly to establish a culture of “Reduce, Re-use and Recycle” and to instill a deep understanding that avoiding waste is always preferable to recycling waste.

 AUS acknowledges the enormous environmental cost of petroleum-based single-use plastics, and the pervasive negative impact these materials have at a local, regional and global level.
-Banning single-use plastics from the AUS campus, wherever practical, is an important way in which AUS can significantly reduce its waste contribution and improve its environmental credentials.
-AUS hopes that the single-use plastics ban will encourage students and other AUS stakeholders to adopt similar environmentally friendly practices in all aspects of their lives, now and in the future.
-For a comprehensive overview of what the AUS single-use plastics ban will entail, please refer to the Single-Use Plastics FAQ.
+Minimizing single-use plastics on campus, wherever practical, is an important way in which AUS can significantly reduce its waste contribution and improve its environmental credentials.
+AUS hopes that the single-use plastics campaign will encourage students and other AUS stakeholders to adopt similar environmentally friendly practices in all aspects of their lives, now and in the future.
+For a comprehensive overview of what the AUS single-use plastics campaign entails, please refer to the Single-Use Plastics FAQ.

 Responsible Waste Disposal